- Part 1 - using Terraform to describe and build the infrastructure

 }

-and then reference the service discovery in the service
+Reference the service discovery in the service resource:

 cluster = aws_ecs_cluster.ecs_cluster.id